Springer categories for regular centralizers in well-generated complex braid groups: Complex reflection groups, braid groups and braid groupoids

 Here we consider the combinatorial definition of the dual braid monoid as an interval monoid.
 We will be discussing the topological definition of the dual braid monoid in the next section.
 We follow \cite[Section 8]{beskpi1}.

 Let $R$ be the set of reflections of $W$.
 We have $R=R^{-1}$, and $R$ generates $W$ by definition.
-For $w\in W$, one can define $\ell_R(w)$ to be the minimal length of a decomposition of $w$ as a product of reflections.
-Because the set $R$ is globally invariant under conjugation, the value of $\ell_R(w)$ depends only on the conjugacy class of $w$ in $W$.
+For $w\in W$, we denote by $\ell_R(w)$ the minimal length of a decomposition of $w$ as a product of reflections.
+Because the set $R$ is globally invariant under conjugacy, the function $\ell_R$ is constant on conjugacy classes in $W$.
 The function $\ell_R$ induces relations $\preceq$ and $\succeq$ on $W$ defined by

 Let $v,w$ be in $W$.
 Since $\ell_R$ takes constant values on conjugacy classes in $W$, we get that $v\preceq w\Leftrightarrow w\succeq v$.
 Thus we will always work with $\preceq$ and only consider $\succeq$ for readability purposes.